MIxS-MInAS/extension-ancient/docs/damage_treatment.md

   Expected_value:
     tag: Expected_value
     value: enumeration
-description: Indication of whether characteristic ancient DNA damage has been  altered or removed from a DNA extract in a laboratory
+description: Indication of whether characteristic ancient DNA damage has been altered or removed from a DNA extract in a laboratory.
+If damage has been removed, but whether it was fully or partially removed is unknown (e.g. with UDG treatment) - specify 'other', and describe known information in `experimental_sop` and related free text descriptive terms.
 title: Damage treatment type
 examples:
 - value: none